pixop/video-compare/README.md

     ./video-compare -l crop=iw:ih-240 -r format=gray,pad=iw+320:ih:160:0 video1.mp4 video2.mp4

+The repeat file name feature allows simpler comparison of a video with itself using double underscore (`__`) as a placeholder.
+This enables tasks such as comparing the video with a time-shifted version of itself or testing various sets of filters, without the need to enter the same, potentially long path twice:

+    ./video-compare some/very/long/and/complicated/video/path.mp4 __

-The above arguments can be combined in any order, of course.
+The above features can be combined in any order, of course.

 ## Controls